2023 Most Popular Nursing Bachelor's Degree Schools in Louisiana

 This translates to an average monthly loan payment of $172, based on a 10-year repayment plan.

-McNeese State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-McNeese is a medium-sized public school located in the small city of Lake Charles.
+McNeese State University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #8 on the list.
+McNeese is a medium-sized public school located in the city of Lake Charles.

 About 93% of the students majoring in nursing at the school are women while 7% are male.